Prominent ear correction

 When can I get back to exercising?

 I recommend taking at least 2 weeks away from vigorous exercising.
-You can resume walking and simple cycling after 48 hours.
+You can resume other activities after 48 hours.
 In the first 48 hours I recommend avoiding vigorous exercise as any activity that increases the blood flow to your ears can increase the amount of bruising and swelling that you develop.

 What are the costs of otoplasty surgery?